AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

    ![](assets/artboard-20-2x.png) ![](assets/enable-social-learningforthefirsttime.png) ![](assets/enable-social-learningfeatureinsettings.png) ![](assets/enable-social-learningdialog.png)

 1. The admin can configure  settings for Social Learning.
 Settings include types of Content Curations like **Manual-Only Curation** and **No Curation**.
 Scope settings can be set to different scope like the user type (internal/external) or any other active fields present in the account.
-Admin can set the URL path from where learners can download the Adobe Captivate Prime desktop application.
+Admin can set the URL path from where learners can download the Adobe Learning Manager desktop application.

 ## Content curation {#contentcuration}